Hasan-Saju/LLM-Project-Studio/README.md

 # LLM-Project: Software Studio

-Welcome to the LLM Project Studio!
-This is a Django-based project that integrates with Ollama.
-The project is containerized using Docker for easy deployment.
+Welcome to the LLM Based Project of Software Studio!
+This project is a Django-based chatbot that integrates Ollama (to use deepseek-r1 locally).
+It is containerized using Docker for easy deployment and follows a microservices architecture with a Service Registry for dynamic service discovery and communication.

 ## 📌 Table of Contents